DrewStory – The Short Version

 While this isn’t quite the whole story, it does cover most of the interesting bits.
 First, here’s the third-person, short version:

-Drew’s hybrid celtic-acoustic folk-rock sound has many influences, ranging from Mozart to Pete Seeger to Pete Townshend to Martin Hayes.
-While Drew holds a Bachelor of Music in Composition, his musical pursuits have always extended beyond the formal academic world.
-His interests have centered around Western Folk Music, particularly the following: the singer-songwriter tradition, which began in earnest in the 1960s; the energy and diversity of Celtic music from Ireland and Scotland; and the vitality of acoustic music in the pop and rock genres.
+Drew’s hybrid celtic-acoustic folk-rock sound has many influences, ranging from Pete Seeger to Pete Townshend.
+His main focus has always been the singer-songwriter tradition, which began in earnest in the 1960s, and, for Drew, is geographically centered around the nations bordering the North Atlantic.
+Drew also draws from the energy and diversity of Celtic music from Ireland and Scotland; and the vitality of acoustic music in the pop and rock genres.
 Through blending these styles, and allowing their traditions to influence lyrical content, Drew has created his own unique, celtic-acoustic, folk-rock sound.

 Drew has performed for audiences in many parts of the world.
 He spent three years working as a musician in Europe, and, during that time, he performed extensively in Germany and Ireland.